Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Salt and pepper to taste

-- Stir in remaining ingredients except tortellini; bring to a boil and then reduce heat to a simmer.
+- Stir in remaining ingredients except for the tortellini; bring to a boil and then reduce heat to a simmer.
 Cook until vegetables are tender, about 5 minutes.
-Add the tortellini and simmer until the tortellini are cooked, about 5 minutes.
+Add the tortellini and simmer until the tortellini is cooked, about 5 minutes.
 Season with salt and pepper to taste.

 Greek Tortellini Salad